 Download a print version of this document:

-Recreational Water Illnesses (PDF: 32KB/1 page)
+Recreational Water Illnesses (PDF)

 What are recreational water illnesses?

-What are common causes of RWIs?
+What are possible causes of RWIs?

 - E. coli O157:H7

 When people are ill with diarrhea, even a speck of their stool can contain millions of germs.
 Swimming while ill can easily contaminate the water – even if you don’t have an accident.
 Also, lakes and rivers can be contaminated by animal waste, sewage spills, and water runoff following rainfall.
 If someone swallows water that has been contaminated, he/she may become sick.

 Other non-diarrheal RWIs are caused by germs that live naturally in the environment (water, soil).
 If disinfectant is not adequately maintained at the appropriate levels in a pool or hot tub, these germs can increase to the point where they cause illness when swimmers breathe or have contact with the water.

 A very rare but fatal brain infection can be caused by Naegleria fowleri.
 This ameba infects people by entering the body through the nose.
 This usually occurs when people use warm freshwater for swimming or diving.

 The most common symptoms of RWIs include diarrhea (sometimes bloody), vomiting, stomach cramps, loss of appetite, weight loss, and fever.
 Other RWIs can cause skin, ear, eye, respiratory, or neurologic symptoms.

 What should I do if I have symptoms?